 Pursuant to the omnibus agreement between us and GasLog, GasLog and its controlled affiliates (other than us, our general partner and our subsidiaries) generally have agreed not to acquire, own, operate or charter certain LNG carriers operating under charters of five full years or more.
 The omnibus agreement, however, contains significant exceptions that may allow GasLog or any of its controlled affiliates to compete with us, which could harm our business.
 For example, these exceptions result in GasLog not being restricted from: acquiring, owning, operating or chartering Non-Five-Year Vessels; acquiring a non-controlling equity ownership, voting or profit participation interest in any company, business or pool of assets; acquiring, owning, operating or chartering a Five-Year Vessel that GasLog would otherwise be restricted from owning if we are not willing or able to acquire such vessel from GasLog within the periods set forth in the omnibus agreement; or owning or operating any Five-Year Vessel that GasLog owns on the closing date of the IPO and that was not part of our fleet as of such date.
 See "Item 7.
-Major Unitholders and Related Party Transactions-B. Related Party Transactions of "Five-Year Vessel" and "Non-Five-Year Vessel".
+Major Unitholders and Related Party Transactions-B. Related Party Transactions-Omnibus Agreement-Noncompetition" for a detailed description of those exceptions and the definitions of "Five-Year Vessel" and "Non-Five-Year Vessel".